botswana-combination-prevention-project/bcpp-export/README.md

 # bcpp_export

-export data from the "BCPP" EDC
+Export analysis datasets of Plot, Household, Enumeration and Participants data from the "BCPP" Edc.